micha1805/demoTradingAppJava/README.md

 A little project of a REST API in Spring.

-It uses authentication via JWT, so each endpoint is protected except `login` and `signup` obviously that will respond with a JWT token.
+It uses authentication via JWT, each endpoint is protected except `login` and `signup` that will respond with a JWT token.

 For every other endpoint you'll need an `Authorization` header in your request, like so :